-Applied Geometry is the third course in a sequence designed to enable students, who find mathematics challenging, to cover all the math topics required for college admission.
-The topics covered in this course are the geometric concepts of measurement, angle relationships, parallel and perpendicular lines, polygons, the Pythagorean Theorem, area, congruence, and similarity, surface area, and volume.
+Applied Geometry A is the fifth course in a sequence designed to enable students, who find mathematics challenging, to cover all the math topics required for college admission.
+The topics covered in this course are geometric figures, logic, linear relationships, transformations and symmetry.
 Many of the geometric problems also integrate algebraic skills and concepts covered in Algebra I Part 1 and Part 2.
 Lab work involving basic compass and straightedge constructions will be a part of this course.
-The textbook includes sections intended to prepare students for multiple-choice testing on standardized exams such as the PSAT and SAT.

-Grade: 11 Prerequisite: Algebra I, Part II (415)
+Prerequisite: Algebra I, Part II B (407)